This is Part 1 of my Puberty and Growth Series

 The good news is it doesn’t happen overnight, so there’s always time to prepare or course correct.
 In this second post of my puberty and growth series, we’re focusing on timing and stages so everyone knows what to expect.

 What is puberty?

 Puberty is a time of sexual maturation that includes physiological, cognitive, and social changes.
 This post will focus on the timing of physiological changes.
 With the onset of puberty, hormones instruct the body to change, notably estrogen in girls and testosterone in boys.
-Girls develop breasts and eventually start their periods and boys voices deepen and they start looking more like a man than boy.
-There is also significant growth in height, muscle, and fat.
+Girls develop breasts and eventually start their periods and boys voices deepen and they start looking more like a man than a boy.
+There is also a significant growth in height, muscle, and fat.

 This transition from kid to adult body is a complex process regulated by hormones, genes, nutrition, and the environment.
 We will touch on most of these factors in this series.